×

 If you have not spent a lot of time in San Ignacio, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in San Ignacio, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in San Ignacio for a long period, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting a home in San Ignacio could be a more flexible option, especially if you're not sure about your long-term plans.
 Renting doesn't require a large upfront investment and it can also free you from responsibilities such as maintenance and repairs.
 It's also important to consider the real estate market conditions in San Ignacio.
 If the market is favorable, buying a home could be a wise decision.
 However, if property prices are high or if there's a lot of uncertainty in the market, renting might be a safer choice.
 Lastly, consider your financial situation.
 Buying a home requires a significant financial commitment and you'll need to be sure you can afford the ongoing costs, including mortgage payments, property taxes, insurance, and maintenance.
 If you're not in a position to take on these costs, renting could be a more affordable option.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and goals.
-It's recommended to seek advice from a real estate professional or financial advisor before making a decision," remarked one expat who made the move to San Ignacio.
+It's recommended to seek advice from a real estate professional or financial advisor before making a decision," explained one expat living in San Ignacio, El Salvador.

 What cultural faux pas should I try to avoid making in San Ignacio?